-This book is a brief overview of 15 years worth of experience accumulated from cases we helped at the Alternative to Meds Center.
+This book is a brief overview of 17+ years worth of experience accumulated from cases we helped at the Alternative to Meds Center.
 It is based upon residential observation (which is far more informative than outpatient care).
 Every case is different, so while this is not a “how-to” or rule book, this information can give you a tour of various methods and methodologies we have used with confidence, and that contributed to our 87.5% documented success rate.
-Topics covered include various tapering and cross over techniques, as well as the role of excitotoxic poisoning in protracted withdrawal.
-Protracted withdrawal is unnecessary but is more common than it need be, simply due to the lack of guidance and preparation given to physicians while in med school.
+Topics covered include various tapering and cross-over techniques, as well as the role of excitotoxic poisoning in protracted withdrawal.
+Protracted withdrawal is unnecessary but is more common than it needs to be, simply due to the lack of guidance and preparation given to physicians while in med school.

 Traditional medical practice has found some success in using medications, primarily, for patients who suffer from stress-related mental health conditions.
-But the improvements that patients experience may be temporary and at times accompanied by intolerable drug side effects.
+But the improvements that patients experience may be temporary due to tolerance, and at times accompanied by intolerable drug side effects.

 - Akathisia*